The Assembly’s Achievements

 |The Second Assembly|||

 First Minister and Presiding Officer visit Penrhyn Quarry in Bethesda to cut the first Welsh slate for use on the new Assembly building.

 Two Wales-only bills are announced in the Queen's speech during the state opening of Parliament at Westminster; The Transport (Wales) Bill and The Public Services Ombudsman (Wales) Bill.

-The Welsh Assembly Senedd Building opens it's doors.
-Designed by Lord Richard Rogers the building was officially opened on the 1st March 2006 in the presence of Her Majesty The Queen.
+The Welsh Assembly Senedd Building opens its doors.
+Designed by Lord Richard Rogers the building was officially opened on 1 March 2006 in the presence of Her Majesty The Queen.